Professional indemnity insurance for writers is a key consideration for both freelancers and employees who work in the medical industry.

 Well, contracts alone may not hold up in court – nor do they stop people suing you.
 That’s why lawyers often recommend you have indemnity insurance as well as a protective contract.

 Some writers I know do have professional indemnity insurance, while others consider it to be “overkill”.
-In Health Writer Hub’s Business Cost Survey, more than half of writers did not have insurance.

 Some clients will request that you purchase professional indemnity insurance before you work with them.
 You’ll then need to weigh up how badly you want the work and whether it’s worth your while to purchase the insurance.